agi-brain/xuance/docs/source/documents/api/utils/layers.rst

 .. py:function::
   xuance.tensorflow.utils.layers.mlp_block(input_dim, output_dim, normalize, activation, initialize, device)

-  xxxxxx.
+  This function creates a block for a multi-layer perceptron (MLP) or fully connected layer.

-  :param input_dim: xxxxxx.
+  :param input_dim: the dimension of the input data.
-  :type input_dim: xxxxxx
+  :type input_dim: int
-  :param output_dim: xxxxxx.
+  :param output_dim: the dimension of the output data.
-  :type output_dim: xxxxxx
+  :type output_dim: int
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: tf.Tensor
   :param device: The calculating device.
   :type device: str
-  :return: xxxxxx.
+  :return: A tuple containing a sequence of modules representing the MLP block and the output dimension.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.utils.layers.cnn_block(input_shape, filter, kernel_size, stride, normalize, activation, initialize, device)

-  xxxxxx.
+  This function creates a block for a convolutional neural network (CNN) layer.

   :param input_shape: The shape of the input data.
   :type input_shape: Sequence[int]
-  :param filter: xxxxxx.
+  :param filter: Number of filters.
-  :type filter: xxxxxx
+  :type filter: int
-  :param kernel_size: xxxxxx.
+  :param kernel_size: Size of the convolutional kernel.
-  :type kernel_size: xxxxxx
+  :type kernel_size: int
-  :param stride: xxxxxx.
+  :param stride: Stride of the convolution.
-  :type stride: xxxxxx
+  :type stride: int
   :param normalize: The method of normalization.
-  :type normalize: nn.Module
+  :type normalize: tk.Model
   :param activation: The choose of activation functions for hidden layers.
-  :type activation: nn.Module
+  :type activation: tk.Model
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: tf.Tensor
   :param device: The calculating device.
   :type device: str
-  :return: xxxxxx.
+  :return: A tuple containing a sequence of modules representing the CNN block and the updated output shape (C, H, W).
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.utils.layers.pooling_block(input_shape, scale, pooling, device)

-  xxxxxx.
+  This function creates a block for pooling (either AdaptiveMaxPool2d or AdaptiveAvgPool2d).

   :param input_shape: The shape of the input data.
   :type input_shape: Sequence[int]
-  :param scale: xxxxxx.
+  :param scale: Scaling factor for pooling.
-  :type scale: xxxxxx
+  :type scale: float
-  :param pooling: xxxxxx.
+  :param pooling: Pooling layer (either AdaptiveMaxPool2d or AdaptiveAvgPool2d).
-  :type pooling: xxxxxx
+  :type pooling: int
   :param device: The calculating device.
   :type device: str
-  :return: xxxxxx.
+  :return: A sequence of modules representing the pooling block.
-  :rtype: xxxxxx
+  :rtype: list

 .. py:function::
   xuance.tensorflow.utils.layers.gru_block(input_dim, output_dim, num_layers, dropout, initialize)

-  xxxxxx.
+  This function creates a block for a Gated Recurrent Unit (GRU) layer.

-  :param input_dim: xxxxxx.
+  :param input_dim: the dimension of the input data.
-  :type input_dim: xxxxxx
+  :type input_dim: int
-  :param output_dim: xxxxxx.
+  :param output_dim: the dimension of the output data.
-  :type output_dim: xxxxxx
+  :type output_dim: int
-  :param num_layers: xxxxxx.
+  :param num_layers: Number of GRU layers.
-  :type num_layers: xxxxxx
+  :type num_layers: int
-  :param dropout: xxxxxx.
+  :param dropout: Dropout probability.
-  :type dropout: xxxxxx
+  :type dropout: float
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: tf.Tensor
-  :return: xxxxxx.
+  :return: A tuple containing the GRU module and the output dimension.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. py:function::
   xuance.tensorflow.utils.layers.lstm_block(input_dim, output_dim, num_layers, dropout, initialize, device)

-  xxxxxx.
+  This function creates a block for a Long Short-Term Memory (LSTM) layer.

-  :param input_dim: xxxxxx.
+  :param input_dim: the dimension of the input data.
-  :type input_dim: xxxxxx
+  :type input_dim: int
-  :param output_dim: xxxxxx.
+  :param output_dim: the dimension of the output data.
-  :type output_dim: xxxxxx
+  :type output_dim: int
-  :param num_layers: xxxxxx.
+  :param num_layers: Number of LSTM layers.
-  :type num_layers: xxxxxx
+  :type num_layers: int
-  :param dropout: xxxxxx.
+  :param dropout: Dropout probability.
-  :type dropout: xxxxxx
+  :type dropout: float
   :param initialize: The initialization for the parameters of the networks.
-  :type initialize: Tensor
+  :type initialize: tf.Tensor
   :param device: The calculating device.
   :type device: str
-  :return: xxxxxx.
+  :return: A tuple containing the LSTM module and the output dimension.
-  :rtype: xxxxxx
+  :rtype: tuple

 .. raw:: html